 "Before, the way was open, businesses were operating, oil stations, hotels, shops, and other activities were going on, but now everything closed.
 There is nothing to do."
-[P83, 28 years old, Male, Shopkeeper, Gurbuz, Khost]
+[P83, 28 years old, Male, 10 years of education, Shopkeeper, Pashtun, Gurbuz, Khost]